 Consult your local and state laws for any applicable regulations that must be met.

-Continental Battery sells the majority of the items needed for proper maintenance.
+Continental Battery Systems sells the majority of the items needed for proper maintenance.
 Contact your rep for additional information and pricing!

 All batteries will slowly lose charge when not in service.
 This occurrence is known as self-discharge.